 We would be delighted to welcome a further 6-8 poets to read on our theme - will you join us ?

-Submissions to read are open to anyone (brand new or experienced) who would like to read their poetry relating to our theme, just get in touch by sending your poem to info@pubpoetry.co.uk before Sunday 19th January.
+Submissions to read are open to anyone (brand new or experienced) who would like to read their poetry relating to our theme, just get in touch by sending your poem to info@pubpoetry.co.uk before Saturday 16th May.

 To come along....

-Just come along on the night at 7:30pm, we’ll be at Kiwis Brew Bar, Portrush (49-51 Main Street), buy your favourite tipple and enjoy a gorgeous evening of truth and hope and connection about what matters.
+Just come along on the night at 7:30pm, we'll be at The Cinema, Kiwis Brew Bar, Portrush (49-51 Main Street), buy your favourite tipple and enjoy a gorgeous evening of truth and hope and connection about what matters.

 What else have we been doing?